Fever in cats

 - Medical treatment: Medical treatments, especially vaccinations, often result in fever.
 A vaccination involves giving the cat a weakened form of a virus, which results in a strong immune response.
 Certain medications may also be perceived by the body as toxins, causing the immune system to ramp up.

-Outdoor cats have a higher risk of developing a fever: through contact with other outdoor cats and street cats, they run the risk of bite wounds and other wounds in territorial fights and of becoming infected with pathogens.
+Outdoor cats have a higher risk of developing a fever: through contact with other outdoor cats and street cats, they run the risk of bite wounds and other wounds during territorial fights and of becoming infected with pathogens.
 The risk of coming into contact with bacteria, fungi or toxins is also higher for outdoor cats.
 Therefore, you should pay special attention to your cat and take it to the doctor at the first sign of pain or discomfort.
 Vaccinations are essential to prevent viral infections.
 Make sure that your cat is fully vaccinated and deworm them regularly.

-Treatment of fever in cats
+Treatment of Fever in Cats

 If your cat has a fever, it is important to treat the cause of the high temperature appropriately.
 If the fever lasts longer than 24 hours or if your cat is visibly unwell, a veterinarian should make the diagnosis.
 Depending on what caused the fever, the doctor can administer fever-reducing medication and combat the causes.
 For example, antiviral drugs for viral infections, antibiotics for bacterial infections, antiparasitics for parasites or antimycotics for fungi are suitable for this.
 Under no circumstances should you give your animal fever-reducing or pain-relieving medication for humans on your own.
 These are not suitable for cats and can be life-threatening.

 To make life easier for your cat when it has a fever, you should let it rest in a darkened and cool room.
 Since cats sweat through their paws, wet towel wraps can help.
 To prevent your furry friend from drying out, you should always make sure there is enough fresh water.
 If the animal refuses to drink on its own, you can also drip water into your cat's mouth using a syringe or pipette.
-Try to make drinking and eating as tasty as possible for it and, if necessary, use Drinks with pieces of meat specially developed for cats .
+Try to make drinking and eating as tasty as possible for it and, if necessary, use drinks with pieces of meat specially developed for cats .

-If other symptoms occur in addition to the fever, you should treat these as best as possible.
+If other symptoms occur in addition to the fever, you should also treat these as best as possible.
 In the case of vomiting or diarrhea, particularly stomach-friendly food .

 How can fever be prevented in cats?